As someone who wants to become a business analyst, it’s easy to feel overwhelmed with the number of training options available.

 - Then there are webinars, books, and mentors vying for your attention and your financial investments.

-And even if you earn the right credentials, there are still those pesky experience requirements.
+And even once you earn the right credentials, there are still those pesky experience requirements.
 How do you deal with those?
 (Luckily, we can help you tackle the chicken-and-egg experience challenge.)

 But if you are in the market for some sort of training or professional development, how will you decide what will work best for you?
 Let’s take a quick look at some steps you can take to simplify your decision-making process.